xwhzz/tilelang/docs/deeplearning_operators/gemv.md

     return main
 ```

-With vectorized read, now the kernel finishs in **~0.0084 ms**, which is getting close to cuBLAS performance.
+With vectorized read, now the kernel finishes in **~0.0084 ms**, which is getting close to cuBLAS performance.

 ## `tvm_thread_allreduce` Instead of `atomicAdd`